ansible/workshops/exercises/ansible_security/2.2-threat/README.md

 ## Step 2.2 - Preparations

+As in the previous exercise, we need to make sure a few steps in the previous [Check Point exercises](../1.2-checkpoint/README.md) have been completed:

-For this exercise to work properly, the playbook `whitelist_attacker.yml` must have been run at least once.
-Also in the Check Point SmartConsole management interface the logging for the attacker whitelist policy must have been activated.
-Both was done in the Check Point exercise in [section 1](../1.2-checkpoint/README.md).
+1. The `whitelist_attacker.yml` playbook must have been run at least once.
+2. Also, the logging for the attacker whitelist policy must have been activated in the Check Point SmartConsole.

+Both were done in the [Check Point exercises](../1.2-checkpoint/README.md).
 If you missed the steps, go back there, execute the playbook, follow the steps to activate the logging and come back here.

 ## Step 2.3 - Explore the controller setup

 There are two more steps needed for preparation - but in contrast to the previous exercise, we will use automation controller to do them.
 Your automation controller installation is already populated with users, inventory, credentials and so on, and can be used directly.
-Let's have a look at it: Automation controller is accessed via browser.
+Let's have a look at it.

+Automation controller is accessed via browser.
 You need the URL to your personal controller instance.
 It is be similar to the URL for your VS Code online editor, but without the `-code`.
 You can also find it on your workshop page:

 ![Controller URL example](images/controller_url.png)